Loyan Beausoleil, Director and Head Teacher

 Following September 11, 2001, Loyan began documenting and studying the effects of the World Trade Center terrorist attacks on young children who experienced them first-hand, a project called The Youngest Witnesses.
 She presented this work at Wheelock College in Boston, the National Association for the Education of Young Children conference in New York City and Chicago, the Playing for Keeps conference at Yale University, the Kentucky State conference on Early Childhood Education and at the University of Wisconsin, Platteville.
 Segments about this work have been featured on NY1, Good Morning America, and the CBS Early Show.
 A chapter by Loyan on the project is included in the award-winning book Forever After: New York City Teachers on 9/11, a compilation of teachers’ experiences of 9/11, published by Teachers College Press in 2006.
 She is co-author of the book Games That Sing: 25 Activities to Keep Children on Their Toes, published by Heritage Music Press, 2011.
 Games That Sing focuses on using movement, music, and games as transitions in the early childhood classroom.
 Recently Loyan has been focused on science and nature education for young children.
 She presented a early childhood science curriculum at the 2017 national conference of the National Association for the Education of Young children, and was recently selected to sit on the Teachers Advisory Board of the Wildlife Conservation Society.

-Edna Gonzalez, Assistant Director and Assistant Teacher
+Edna Gonzalez, Assistant Teacher

-Jorge Suren, Assistant Teacher
+Jorge Suren, Co-Teacher

 Jorge has been a friend to UPNS since 2005.
 He has worked for various early childhood programs in the same community.
 Jorge was raised in a large household.
 Being the oldest of four children helped him learn to be a nurturing leader.
 He also has a passion for dancing and movement.
 He has danced in various companies that specializes in New York style Salsa, Hip Hop Jazz and Stepping.
 Jorge has a Bachelor of Science degree in Early Childhood Education and Educational Leadership.